proximiio/proximiio-js-library/README.md

 ##### Set active place
 This method will set an active place, load floors etc. Have to be called after map is ready, see getMapReadyListener.
 ```
+// @param placeId {string} Id of the place to be set as active on map
+// @param zoomIntoPlace {boolean} should zoom into active place, optional
+// @param floorLevel {number} Level of the floor to be set as active on map, optional

 map.getMapReadyListener().subscribe(ready => {
    console.log('map ready', ready);
    map.setPlace(myPlaceId);